GitPascalP/hyperparameter-optimizer-collection/README.md

     ``` pip install Tensorforce==0.5.5```
     https://tensorforce.readthedocs.io/en/latest/

-and eventually adding the path from the "hyperparametet-optimization-collection" to the
+and eventually adding the path from the "hyperparameter-optimizer-collection" to the
 python path to provide no problems with importing files within the toolbox.